Supercool1604/ISI-USC--Assignment/README.md

 ### Load the Telegram data in JSON
 ### Extract only the messages component of data
 ### Convert JSON messages into pandas DataFrame
+### Replace emojis by demojizing them and adding their meaning to the text.
 ### Drop unnecessary features like ids of message, fromPerson, toPerson etc.
 ### Definition of the following function:
 #### isEnglish() function takes into a string/text/message and returns true if it is in English and False otherwise (Made use of detect from langid library )